BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/README.md

 ## ISPF tools for Quick-Edit and Endevor

-This repository contains a collection of tools that are dependent upon on IBM's ISPF, and available only to Quick-Edit and Endevor users on the mainframe.
-Since 2004, these tools have increased the productivity level of users on the mainframe.
-Some of these tools make the Quick-Edit/Endevor experience to be closer to that of VS Code and Zowe users.
+This repository contains a collection of tools that are dependent upon on IBM's ISPF, and available only to Quick-Edit and Endevor mainframe users.
+Since 2004, these tools increase the users productivity level, and in some cases deliver an experience closer to that given by the use of VS Code.

 ## Miscellaneous-items